mapbox/mapbox.js/STYLE.md

 By default, mapbox.js provides styled map controls.
-If you would like to override any of these elements this section covers the default markup and css.
+If you would like to override any of these elements this section covers the default markup and CSS.
 Alter any of these styles in your own css that follows after `mapbox.css`

 ## General